smartssa/bixi-bike-share-toronto-mini/README.md

 * Node.js server handles the updates from Bike Share so we don't hammer it

 Built with angular, node.js, socket.io and some other things.

+TODO:
+* Add socket.io for realtime data change notifications
+* Clean up the layout a bit
+* Add Tests
+* Add more awesomeness.